How to Start an Email: Greetings, Opening Lines, and Examples That Work

 • Your input would be invaluable, [Name].

-• Hello [Name], I’m [Your Name] from [Company].
+• Hello [Name], I am [Your Name] from [Company].

-• Pleasure to e-meet you, [Name].
+• It is a pleasure to e-meet you, [Name].

 • I hope this email finds you well, [Name].
+I am exploring opportunities for collaboration.

-Informal emails:
+Informal emails

 • Hey [Name],